-If your polling site is not accessible, you may vote from a nearby accessible location, including a car.
-A poll worker will qualify you to vote and return the voted ballot to the polling site.
-To request curbside voting assistance, you may call 1-877-458-0501, in advance, to coordinate a time and place, or have an assistant make the request inside the polling site for you.
+You may vote from a nearby accessible location, including a car.
+An Elections team member will qualify you to vote and return the voted ballot to the Elections Department.
+To request curbside voting assistance, you may call 1-877-458-0501, in advance, to coordinate a time, or have an assistant make the request for you.

 Accessible voting system

 The Elections Department has a touch screen ballot marking device available in either English or Spanish language.
 The system has an audio option that can read the ballot to you, and can magnify the words on the screen to make it easier to read.
 Additional accessibility features include accessible tactile interface (ATI), which allows personal assistive devices such as sip-n-puff, or paddle switches.

 The Colusa County Transit will provide free rides on Election Day during their normal hours of operation.
 Transit provides service Monday – Friday.
 All vehicles are ADA compliant and transit runs approximately between the hours of 7:30 am to 4:30pm.
 Call 458-0BUS (458-0287) for scheduling and more information.